You feel stuck and know that you want to thrive in midlife.

 Want to get a better handle on your thoughts?

-The Thought Model concept is reprinted with Permission from the Author, Brooke Castillo: Self Coaching 101: Use your Mind – Don’t Let It Use You, 2009.
-Check out www.thelifecoachschool.com for more context and amazing resources.
+The Thought Model Framework is reprinted with Permission from the Author, Brooke Castillo: Self Coaching 101: Use your Mind – Don’t Let It Use You, 2009.